george-mcintyre/pvxs/documentation/spvaqstartkrb.rst

 .. _quick_start_krb:

-⚡ KRB Authenticator
+|guide| KRB Authenticator
 ==================================================

-This section contains a Quick Start Guide (⚡) for the Secure PVAccess *Kerberos Authenticator*.
+This section contains a Quick Start |guide| for the Secure PVAccess *Kerberos Authenticator*.

     The Kerberos Authenticator is an Authenticator that uses a kerberos ticket to create an X.509 certificate.